From the Superintendent

 Remote Instruction (Full Closure)

-Students will follow a typical schedule in all buildings
+Should the district need to pivot to remote instruction, students will follow a typical schedule in all buildings

 Instruction will be live and interactive on a daily basis, and there will be a blend of live and asynchronous learning.